asamallab/NodePersistence_PH_FCM/README.md

 ## OutputFiles
-Contains three folders: AllCorr, PosCorr, and Output_Plots
+Contains three folders: AllCorr, PosCorr, and Output_Plots, to save the results:

 1. AllCorr